twistedPan/Generative_Computer_Graphics/README.md

       __Last Day Goals:__
       Expand the circular equalizer.

-      Wanted to change the light in the "grid of cubes"-script and ended up with a new sketch.
+      Wanted to first change the light in the "grid of cubes"-script and ended up with a new sketch.

       <img src="pictures/week3.3theUpload%20(2).png" width="100%"> | <img src="pictures/week3.4theUpload%20(3).png" width="100%"> | <img src="pictures/week3.4theUpload%20(2).png" width="100%">